urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 <br>

-* Create Anchor's `Provider`, get the program from the IDL, the wallet provider, and the connection:
+* We create Anchor's `Provider`, get the program from the IDL, the wallet provider, and the connection:

 <br>